Explore the Job

-Each week you’ll receive scheduled time-off periods totaling 29.5 hours (one 24-hour period, and one 5 & 1/2-hour period).
-Everyone gets the same amount of time; the schedule is based on your position and role at camp.
+Each week you’ll receive scheduled time-off periods totaling 29.5 hours (one 24-hour period, and one 5 and-a-half-hour period).
+Everyone gets the same amount of time off; the schedule is based on your position and role at camp.
 Being well-rested and refreshed is a must, so we require you to leave camp for part of your time off!
-(On session changeover weeks, this schedule is altered a bit.)
+(During session changeover weeks, this schedule is altered slightly.)

-During Staff Development Week, we teach you everything you need to know about working at camp.
-After that, we provide materials, workshops, guest speakers and other opportunities to increase your knowledge and skills.
-We also make available a 24/7 online staff resource site.
+During Staff Orientation, we teach you everything you need to know about working at camp.
+After that, we provide materials, workshops, guest speakers, and other opportunities and resources to increase your knowledge and skills.
+We also make our online staff resource site available 24/7.

 Different roles at camp require certifications.
 If we require you to have a certain course, we’ll coordinate with you to get it.
 This may include CPR, Lifeguarding, Wilderness First Aid, Wilderness Advanced First Aid, Swift Water Rescue, etc.

-We are fortunate to have professionals of the industry working at Falling Creek.
-Some of our senior staff are professional kayakers, professional climbers, professional mountain bikers, etc. They are the best of the best, and you have the opportunity to learn from them.
+We are fortunate to have professionals from the outdoor industry working at Falling Creek.
+Some of our senior staff are professional kayakers, climbers, mountain bikers, etc. They are the best of the best, and you have the opportunity to learn from them.

 Being a Falling Creek alumni connects you to a network of former staff and parents who are business owners and employers.
-We are frequently asked to refer our most talented staff.
+We are frequently asked to refer our most talented staff members.

-During the summer you’ll have access to a network of deals available to industry professionals.
-These range from clothing, gear, musical instruments, etc. at varying discounts.
+During the summer you’ll have access to a network of discounts and deals available to industry professionals.
+These include clothing, gear, musical instruments, and more.